The hyperbolic positive energy theorem: Positivity for asymptotically hyperbolic Riemannian manifolds

 where we used \eqref{estimasse}.
 So $ (*)$ will tend to zero if $n \ge 5$.
 The case $n=4$ follows in the same way using \eqref{14XII18.1}.
-This implies that for $\varepsilon$ small enough the vector $\benmom^\varepsilon$ is timelike past pointing, which (in the case where $K_1\equiv 0$) contradicts Theorem~\ref{T22VII18.2a}.
+This implies that for $\varepsilon$ small enough the energy-momentum vector $\benmom^\varepsilon$ of $(M,g_\varepsilon,\phi)$ is timelike past pointing.
+One can perturb the metric slightly if needed (compare Remark~\ref{r14IX19.1}) so that the asymptotic conditions of Theorem~\ref{T22VII18.2a} are satisfied, with the energy-momentum remaining timelike past pointing, obtaining a contradiction with that theorem.
 We conclude that $\benmom$ is causal future-pointing, or vanishes.